About Obstructive Sleep Apnea

 Many may not know what Sleep Apnea is

-Many assumed SNORING mean deep sleeping or 'enjoy the sleep'.
+Common misconception about SNORING means deep sleeping or 'enjoy the sleep'.
 We have read, heard or someone we know died in sleep due to cardiac arrest.
-There is at least one person who snore every night in every family but how many is managing their Sleep Disorder?
+There is at least one person who snore every night in every family but how many are managing their Sleep Disorder?

 Snoring is a sound resulting from turbulent airflow that causes the tissues of the nose and throat to vibrate during sleep.
 The turbulent air flow is related to a narrowing at some point in the nose, mouth, or throat.